 Experiments show how culture influences morality

 In his presentation, Greene showed a series of experiments’ results related to moral decisions.
-In one of them, called “commonsense game,” people were paid ten dollars and could make two decisions: save the money for themselves or donate it, which would then be multiplied and divided among all volunteers.
-After replicating this test across cultures, Greene can demonstrate that selfish or generous action is strictly related to the degree of trust in other people involved in the decision.
+In one of them, called “commonsense game,” people were paid ten dollars and had the option to make two decisions: save the money for themselves or donate it, which would then be multiplied and divided among all volunteers.
+After replicating this test across cultures, Greene demonstrated that selfish or generous actions are strictly related to the degree of trust in other people involved in the decision.
 When people trust their group, the cash-donating rate is far higher.

 “It is an example of classic tribalism, and this can also be expressed in situations such as racism,” says Greene when giving examples of situations faced by the black population.
 Some of these examples are the difficulty of finding a job when competing with white people or the possibility of being convicted by a jury because of their skin color - even though this is an unconscious process.

-“Dealing with people from another group, another tribe, affects the area of the brain that deals with unwanted emotions and feelings,” he says.
+“Dealing with people from another group or another tribe, affects the area of the brain that deals with unwanted emotions and feelings,” he says.
 This same neurological reaction explains the answers to another, quite famous experiment: is it morally acceptable to kill one person to save five people?

 Consider the hypothetical situation: a train will pass on a rail in which there are five people and, to save them, someone must be sacrificed.
 Respondents replied: 63% of them would choose the sacrifice if the decision were made only at the push of a button, but only 31% made the same decision if they had to push the person in question.